telerik/document-processing-docs/libraries/radspreadprocessing/cross-platform.md

 #### Additional settings required

 Some functionalities require additional settings to be done:
-* Exporting images when exporting a Workbook to a PDF format requires a custom implementation of the ImagePropertiesResolver interface to be set to the ImagePropertiesResolver property inside the SpreadExtensibilityManager.
+* Exporting images when exporting a Workbook to a PDF format requires a custom implementation inheriting the ImagePropertiesResolverBase abstract class to be set to the ImagePropertiesResolver property inside the SpreadExtensibilityManager.

 #### Currently not supported
 At this point, the charts are not supported for .NET Standard.